nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 At the beginning of this chapter, I mentioned the problem of tracking an index inside a `for` loop.
 Iterators are the first part of the solution to that problem.
 The `for-of` loop is the second part: it removes the need to track an index into a collection entirely, leaving you free to focus on working with the contents of the collection.

-A `for-of` loop calls `next()` on an iterable each time the loop executes and stores the `value` from the result object in a variable.
+A `for-of` loop works on an iterable and uses its `Symbol.iterator` property to retrieve an iterator.
+Then, the `for-of` loop calls `next()` on that iterator each time the loop executes and stores the `value` from the result object in a variable.
 The loop continues this process until the returned object's `done` property is `true`.
 Here's an example:

 ```js
 let values = [1, 2, 3];